 Life insurance protects your family from a loss of income in the event of your death.
 If you die, the named beneficiary (the person you designate as the receiver of the benefits) will get a sum of money.
 The actual amount varies based on how much you earn at the University.

-There are several life insurance options available to University employees, but it’s important to know that all full-time, benefits-eligible employees are automatically signed up for Basic Life Insurance, regardless of health history, when they enroll in a medical plan option.
+There are several life insurance options available to University employees, but it’s important to know that all full-time, benefits-eligible employees are automatically signed up for Basic Life Insurance, regardless of health history.

 Part-time employees (50% to 74% time) are eligible for Basic Life Insurance, but need to enroll and pay a premium.

-You can also purchase Additional Life Insurance to provide more coverage for yourself or to buy coverage for your spouse and children, but you must have Basic Life Insurance before you can buy Additional Life Insurance.
+You can also purchase Additional Life Insurance to provide more coverage for yourself or buy coverage for your spouse and children.
+You must have Basic Life Insurance before you can buy Additional Life Insurance.
 If you are interested in learning more about this optional coverage, just visit the Additional Life Insurance page.

 Enrolling in Basic Life Insurance